Horrible Histories (2009 TV series): 2015 revival and specials

-In 2015, the series returned with a new cast in a revised format, starring Jalaal Hartley, Tom Stourton and Jessica Ransom.
-Episodes centred around the life of one prominent historical figure played by an established comedy actor.
-In 2016 a seventh series began with just three specials before the full season in 2017.
-The three specials marked anniversaries through the year: 400 years since Shakespeare died, the BBCs 'Love to Read' campaign and 350 years since the Great Fire of London.
+In 2015, the BBC announced that the Horrible Histories concept would be revived in a new format, focusing on the life and times of a single historical figure per episode.
+The rebooted series was again developed by LionTV and involved a largely all-new production team and cast, while still retaining Jenner as lead historical consultant and many of the original series's writers.
+New cast members included Naz Osmanoglu, Tom Stourton and Jessica Ransom.
+Original stars Farnaby and Howick returned in limited roles.

 Films

 Bill, a BBC comedy film based loosely around the early life of William Shakespeare, was released on 18 September 2015.
 Though not officially related to the series, the film reunited and starred the original core performers of Horrible Histories in starring roles.
+The film was met with positive reviews from critics although was a disappointment at the box office.

 Altitude Film Entertainment and Citrus Films produced a film adaptation directed by Dominic Brigstocke set in Roman Britain, titled Horrible Histories: The Movie – Rotten Romans.
 It was released 26 July 2019.
 The original cast of the TV series were not involved, although members of the revival cast were.
 The film received mostly positive reviews, earning a 69% approval score on Rotten Tomatoes.